shivihvs/Sorting-Searching-including-some-hackerank-solutions-in-c/README.md

 :-Find the volume of each box that can be successfully transported to the other end of the tunnel.
 :-Note: Boxes cannot be rotated.
 The given wap consist of easiest way to solve the above problem.

+2:-
+ Here we are given n triangles, specifically, their sides a,b and c.  we have to Print them in the same style but sorted by their areas from the smallest one to the largest one.
+It is guaranteed that all the areas are different.

+The best way to calculate a volume of the triangle with sides a,b and c is Heron's formula:
+The given wap give the easiest and straight forward way to solve this problem.